-For 3.4(a)(vii) A source of continuous learning
+For 3.4.a.vii.
+A source of continuous learning

-• Regular analysis of the frequency, patterns and causes of grievances can enable the institution administering the mechanism to identify and influence policies, procedures or practices that should be altered to prevent future harms.
+• Regular analysis of the frequency, patterns and causes of grievances can help to identify and influence improvement to Policies, Procedures or practices.

-For 3.4(a)(viii) Based on engagement and dialogue
+For 3.4.a..viii.
+Based on engagement and dialogue